actframework/act-beetl/README.md

-# act-freemarker
+# act-beetl

-Implement an ActFramework View with FreeMarker template engine
+Implement an ActFramework View with beetl template engine